 If the court determines the fine was correctly issued, they can vary the fine amount up to a maximum of $2,200.

 You can apply online.
 Please explain how you were hindered and supply supporting evidence, such as medical or travel documents.

 You will also need the following information to complete the online application:

-You might find it helpful to get legal advice during the application process and if your application is approved.
+You might find it helpful to get legal advice during the court election process and if the court election is approved.

 Contact LawAccess for free legal information and referral services.

 We’ll assess your application within six weeks.

 If there's enough information to support your claim, your case will be listed before a court.
 This is generally the court closest to where the initial incident took place.

 If the court finds in your favour, you won’t have to pay your fine.